 Majority of municipalities' building codes require that some form of air circulation is needed in your bathroom to help remove moist air out, but they don't specify exactly how you have to do that.

 What if you installed a skylight that opened instead of a bathroom fan?
-It's quieter, draws our that moisture-ridden air, and even brings in an array of bright natural light to your space without sacrificing any privacy.
+It's quieter, draws out that moisture-ridden air, and even brings in an array of bright, natural light to your space without sacrificing any bathroom privacy.

 Meet a family who replaced their bathroom's old bubble dome with a new VELUX Solar Powered "Fresh Air" Skylight.
 The difference it made to their space is pretty astonishing.
 Watch the transformation.